 Children are most susceptible to inguinal hernias, with the large majority of these occurring in boys.
 Infants are also susceptible to umbilical hernias.
 These generally appear as a protrusion in the naval area.
-Umbilical hernias in infants tend to be less troublesome than other types of hernias, since they tend to heal without any treatment by the time the child is three or four.
+Umbilical hernias in infants tend to be less troublesome than other types of hernias, since they tend to heal without any treatment by the time the child is 3 or 4 years old.

 Generally, you will notice a small lump somewhere in the groin or abdominal area.
-Many hernias are reducible; that is, you can push the tissue gently back into its normal place.
+Many hernias are reducible; that is, the tissue can be pushed gently back into its normal place.
 If you notice a bulge that does not resolve, or you develop pain at the site, you should seek medical treatment.

 If left unattended, the protrusion through the hole or gap can cause increasing amounts of pain, as more of the abdominal tissue pushes through the gap.
 As long as the hernia is reducible, it is not considered dangerous, but it can still put pressure on the surrounding tissue.
 A non-reducible hernia can become life-threatening, though, if a part of the bulging tissue becomes trapped and circulation is cut off to the tissue.